MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 ## Next steps

 QnA Maker can be combined with other Cognitive Services, to make your bot even more powerful.
-The Dispatch tool provides a way to combine QnA with Language Understanding (LUIS) in your bot.
+Bot Framework Orchestrator provides a way to combine QnA with Language Understanding (LUIS) in your bot.

 > [!div class="nextstepaction"]
 > [Use Orchestrator for intent resolution](./bot-builder-tutorial-orchestrator.md)